61 Lab: University of Edinburgh Art Collection

 The University of Edinburgh Art Collection “supports the world-leading research and teaching that happens within the University.
 Comprised of an astonishing range of objects and ideas spanning two millennia and a multitude of artistic forms, the collection reflects not only the long and rich trajectory of the University, but also major national and international shifts in art history.”3.

-In this lab, we’ll scrape data on all art pieces in the Edinburgh College of Art collection.
+In this lab, you’ll scrape data on all art pieces in the Edinburgh College of Art collection.

-Before getting started, let’s check that a bot has permissions to access pages on this domain.
+Before we begin, let’s check whether bots are allowed to access pages on this domain.

 paths_allowed("https://collections.ed.ac.uk/art)")